InteragencyEcologicalProgram/zooper/README.md

 devtools::install_github("https://github.com/InteragencyEcologicalProgram/zooper")
 ```

-The `zooper` function takes zooplankton data from different surveys and
+The `Zoopsynther` function takes zooplankton data from different surveys
-integrates the data according to user-specified parameter choices.
-The
+and integrates the data according to user-specified parameter choices.
-shiny app is a GUI (graphical user interface) that allows folks without
+The shiny app is a GUI (graphical user interface) that allows folks
-R experience to run the zooplankton synthesizer funciton and download
+without R experience to run the zooplankton synthesizer funciton and
-the resulting data.
-The shiny app (coming soon) also allows folks with
+download the resulting data.
+The shiny app (coming soon) also allows
-all experience levels to easily visualize the data.
+folks with all experience levels to easily visualize the data.

-The `zoopdownloader` function downloads the zooplankton datasets from
+The `Zoopdownloader` function downloads the zooplankton datasets from
 their respective online sources and converts them to a consistent
 format.